 Replacement for carbon steel

-Marie-Louise Falkland, a senior technical manager who has led production and research teams, sees potential for duplex grades to replace carbon steel: “Duplex grades are the most sustainable long-term alternative to painted and protected carbon steel in general engineering.
+Marie-Louise Falkland, Senior technical manager at Outokumpu, who has led production and research teams, sees potential for duplex grades to replace carbon steel: “Duplex grades are the most sustainable long-term alternative to painted and protected carbon steel in general engineering.
 They last a long time and don’t need repainting or shot blasting.”

 Like Erik, she believes that education is key: “We need to educate the market as many people are still not aware of the benefits of duplex stainless steel.
 It’s our job to provide advice on how to select the right grade and how to work with duplex grades in fabrication and welding.